St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 groups.
 On average our visitors stay for two hours although longer and shorter visits are common.

-visitors can enjoy the full majesty and scale of the building and take advantage of exploring the different areas in the cathedral.
+visitors can enjoy the full majesty and scale of the building and take advantage of exploring the different areas included for

 Fast-track 'pre-paid' admission points for trade visitors